If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 Your welcome email needs to make the customer feel special and is a perfect time to work some creativity into your copy.
 Use some clever examples of how your product works, share your brand’s story and present your vision.

 And don’t just leave it at “hello”.
 Check-in after a few days to see if they need a hand, ask them how they’re getting on or keep them up-to-date with the latest happenings.
+We’re also big fans of addressing key pain points with your onboarding emails, especially if your onboarding involves trial users.

 Combine designed and plain emails